himageorge14/Pet-Rescue/README.md

 # Pet-Rescue
 Front end for a pet adoption website where people can look through pet profiles from various animal shelters and adopt one.
+People can first browse through the pet list and then select their favourite pet.

 ## Motivation